sociovirology/aiv_detection_environment/README.md

 # Analysis of MinION sequence data from water and sediment samples for avian influenza detection in California wetlands

-# Code for "Linking remote sensing for targeted surveillance of Avian Influenza virus via tangential flow ultra-filtration and whole segment amplification in California wetlands"

 This github repository includes code (and links to data) from the manuscript:
 Code for "Linking remote sensing for targeted surveillance of Avian Influenza virus via tangential flow ultra-filtration and whole segment amplification in California wetlands"
 Madeline M. McCuen | Maurice E. Pitesky | Ana Paula da Silva | Rodrigo A. Gallardo | Jeff J. Buler | Sarai Acosta | Alex Wilcox | Ronald F. Bond | Samuel L. Díaz-Muñoz